u3556490/folkbucket/shanties-and-sea-songs/index.md

 - [n2] Davenport's accent sings the *NAME* vowel as a long monophthong instead of a diphthong.
 - [n3] Other versions may say "Lower Frederick Street" instead.

 The song is about an Englishman leaving his lover to go to California, presumably during the times of the gold rush [2, 3].
 There are alternative versions at [2, 4, 5, 6].
+The metre of the verse *very* loosely falls into a ballad metre.

 ##### Music transcription